ph4mished/hashpeek/README.md

 **You are right to question the existence of this tool**.

 There are many hash identifiers out there but they seem to have one limitation or the other.
-1. [bold cyan] Some don't accept input via stdin making it somehow difficult for scripting.[/bold cyan]
+1. Some don't accept input via stdin making it somehow difficult for scripting.

 2. Others too show outputs that are a hassle to grep (you need regex gymnastics to grep).